 A fully packed trip for those with limited time, which lets you experience the wild and fascinating Icelandic landscape.
-Hiring a car makes it easy to access cascading waterfalls, black lava beaches, vast glaciers and of course natural hot springs.
-Driving distance: 980 km.
+Travel with a car makes it easy to access cascading waterfalls, black lava beaches, vast glaciers and of course natural hot springs.

 Direct flights from Belfast (BHD), Bristol (BRS), Edinburgh (EDI), London Gatwick (LGW), London Heathrow (LHR), London Luton (LTN), Glasgow (GLA) and Manchester (MAN).
 Connecting flights from other airports in the UK also available.